We may earn a commission when you buy through links in our articles. Learn more.

 A picture of the best stylus for iPads and iPhones, the Apple Pencil 2nd Gen, against a blue Pocket Tactics background

 Picking the best stylus for iPad or iPhone is an important task, whether you want to take a quick note or paint your next masterpiece – and we’re here to help.
-In this list, we’ve gathered a variety of nifty devices with a whole range of fab features, from pressure sensitivity to instant-pairing, so you can choose the right one for you.
+In this list, we’ve gathered the very best on the market for a range of budgets and use cases, and we’ve tested everything from pressure sensitivity to instant pairing.

 Apple Pencil 2nd Generation